box/developer.box.com/content/guides/metadata/5-cascades/0-index.md

 ## Limitations

 There is some delay from file upload to the metadata being applied.
 This very much depends on the number of items in a folder.
+Metadata cascade operations are performed asynchronously and there is currently no way to check when all metadata has been cascaded to all files.

 [instance]: g://metadata/instances